Trader Joe’s Holiday Cheese Board

 My favorite appetizer at any holiday gathering is ALWAYS the cheese board.
 For most family holidays it is my job to make the biggest most elaborate charcuterie spread that I can think up.

-How many people will this Trader Joe’s Holiday Cheese Board feed?
+How many people will this Cheese Board feed?

-Since most people aren’t having large gatherings in 2020 I made this board on the smaller side.
-It is perfect for 6 very hungry people or 10-12 people when there are other appetizers available.
+This exact charcuterie board is perfect for 6 very hungry people or 10-12 people when there are other appetizers available.
+Just double all of the ingredients for a larger gathering.

 Amy and I love to make big charcuterie boards into meals.
 I made this one for us for dinner one night and we basically demolished it between the two of us.